orsonteodoro/gcf2/README.md

 enabled after emerging @world.
 * USE_GOLDLTO -- Use Gold as the default LTO linker for @system and/or @world
 * USE_LIBCXX_AS_DEFAULT -- Use libc++ instead of libstdc++ as the default if C++ files are detected.
-Was going to use primarly for Clang CFI.
+It was going to be used primarly for Clang CFI.
 (UNTESTED SYSTEMWIDE, EXPERIMENTAL)
 * USE_THINLTO -- Use ThinLTO as the default LTO linker for @world

 The bashrc will prioritize ThinLTO over GoldLTO.
 This can be controlled with